 Chapel programs are held once each week.
 Students are divided according to grade level and the chapel is designed for their level.
-Students in grades $K - 4^{th}$ present one chapel presentation per year.
-Chapel programs are planned for the purpose of worship and spiritual stimulation.
-During chapel students are to remain quiet, participate when appropriate, display a reverent attitude and pay close attention.
-There are separate chapels for grades PK - 4, 5 - 8 and 9 - 12 grades.
+Students in grades $K-4^{th}$ present one chapel presentation per year.
+Chapel programs are planned for the purpose of worship.
+During chapel, students are to participate when appropriate, display a reverent attitude and pay close attention.
+There are separate chapels for grades PK-4, 5-8 and 9-12 grades.